Money Management

 VA Loans

 These loans are offered by the U.S. Department of Veterans Affairs and they offer a full range of mortgage loans including payment options that can be fixed or variable, depending on the type of loan you apply for at the time you purchase your home.
-The VA allows additional down payment assistance for veterans and can also require no down payment for some veterans.
-In addition to those options, VA loans come with higher interest rates but offer some advantages over other types of mortgages as well.
+The VA allows additional down payment assistance for veterans and can also require no down payment for eligible borrowers — making it one of the only zero-down loan options available in today’s market.
+VA loans do not require private mortgage insurance (PMI), which can result in significant monthly savings compared to conventional loans.
 They’re also assumable, which means that future home buyers can take over payments when the original owner decides not to pay any more or chooses to sell the home.
+VA loans are originated through approved private lenders such as Navy Federal Credit Union, USAA, and Veterans United, and the loan is backed by the federal government.
+Eligibility is determined by service requirements outlined by the Department of Veterans Affairs.

 Reverse Mortgages